 Better Energy uses bright colors associated with nature – taken from corresponding imagery – to create a fun palette to tell the story of something that might not be super interesting to talk about.

 We couldn’t get through a roundup of cool color trends without looking at an 80s palette.
 Everything from the 1980s seems to be trending and that includes the colors used for Blast Galaxy, a commonly observed combination of blue, purple, and pink with a neon glow.

 47. Kyle Decker Portfolio

 Kyle Decker’s portfolio is another website with a color scheme that shines because it is so simple.
 It uses a combination of neutrals and only one true color to focus the eyes of the user.

 Awink Websolutions also uses a monotone color schedule with varying hues of blue.
 (Blues are a popular option when it comes to monotone options.)
 This one is just a little different thanks to the deeper, darker accents.
 Plus, dark and light screen areas almost play an optical illusion, making you think there are more colors here than there are.

 Archibald Microbrewery uses a rainbow of colors, but the palette is surprisingly beautiful.
 With colors all in similar saturations and following a theme visually, it comes together pretty seamlessly.

 Indegy uses a bright green against plenty of photos and high color.
-The simple color, paired mostly with gray and white, adds a modern tough to the design and helps direct users through the content.
-(There are also teal and orange accents for subtle pops of bright in other places.)
+The simple color, paired mostly with gray and white, adds a modern touch to the design and helps direct users through the content.
+(There are also teal and orange accents for subtle pops of brightness in other places.)